bencheeorg/benchee/README.md

 First configuration options are passed, the only options available so far are:

+* `warmup` - the time in seconds for which a benchmark should be run without measuring times before real measurements start.
+This simulates a _"warm"_ running system.
+Defaults to 2.
-* `time`   - the time in seconds for how long each individual benchmark should be run and measure.
+* `time`   - the time in seconds for how long each individual benchmark should be run and measured.
 Defaults to 5.
-* `warmup` - the warmup time in seconds for which a benchmark should be run without measuring times.
-This simulates a warm/already running system.
-Defaults to 2.

-Running this scripts produces an output like:
+Running this script produces an output like:

 ```
 tobi@happy ~/github/benchee $ mix run samples/run.exs